 If you think that South Korea‘s Jinhae Cherry Blossom Festival is just another spring celebration, think again.
-It’s an awesome experience and worth your time.
+We mentioned it as part of our things to know before you even travel to South Korea.
+Simply put, it’s an awesome experience and worth your time.
 Thousands of cherry blossoms and millions of people come out at the same time for one of the world’s best events.
 This is one of the best times and seasons in Korea and you have to make it there.
 Let’s dig into how to get there and our own experiences and thoughts on this wonderful occasion in South Korea!

 Check the best prices on hotels in Changwon before you head to the festival!